 A jury trial was conducted to resolve the will contest.

 The Signature Requirement

 Texas law requires a will to be signed by the decedent or another person on his behalf.
-In the later case, the signature has to be made in the decedent’s presence and under his direction.
+If done on behalf of another, the signature must be done in the decedent’s presence and under his direction.

-The estranged wife filed an appeal, arguing that the evidence is legally and factually insufficient to support the jury’s finding that Michael directed Hobbs to sign the 2015 will.
+The estranged wife filed an appeal, arguing that the evidence is legally and factually insufficient to support the jury’s finding that Michael directed the attorney to sign the 2015 will.

-The evidence presented at court included the estate planning attorney’s testimony:
+The evidence presented in court included the estate planning attorney’s testimony: